Key takeaways

 On average, the respondents defined an "adequate" length of intercourse as lasting from three to seven minutes.

-The "desirable" ranking was clinched by stints of jiggery-pokery that lasted from seven to 13 minutes.
-One to two minutes was dismissed as being "too short", while 10 to 30 minutes was deemed "too long".
+The "desirable" ranking was clinched by stints of jiggery-pokery that lasted 7-13 minutes.
+1-2 minutes was dismissed as being "too short", while 10-30 minutes was deemed "too long".

 "Unfortunately, today's popular culture has reinforced stereotypes about sexual activity,” the researchers said.